WPClubManager/wp-club-manager/readme.txt

 == Upgrade Notice ==

 = 1.0.1 =
 1.0.1 is a minor update with a few minor fixes and improvements.
-There shouldn't be any problems upgrading.
+There shouldn't be any problems upgrading but some styles may be affected depending on your theme.